 During the First World War, Curie put X-ray technology to use in military hospitals by running a radiology service, employing her older daughter, Irène, as an assistant.
 She also used her intimate knowledge of radium for the war effort by introducing radon therapy to France.

-Following the war, Curie spent the remaining years of her life in establishing and leading the Radium Institute, run jointly by the Pasteur Institute and the University of Paris.
+Following the war, Curie spent the remaining years of her life establishing and leading the Radium Institute, run jointly by the Pasteur Institute and the University of Paris.
 She conceived of it as a laboratory befitting the memory of her deceased husband and collaborator.
-The scientists who worked there included Irène and Frédéric Joliot, who as a married couple, discovered artificial radioactivity in January 1934.
+The scientists who worked there included Irène and Frédéric Joliot, who, as a married couple, discovered artificial radioactivity in January 1934.
 Marie Curie lived long enough to witness the announcement of their discovery but died that summer, depriving her of the joy of seeing the Joliot-Curies accept the 1935 Nobel Prize for chemistry.

 Curie’s main scientific achievement lies in initiating the process of disproving that atoms are indivisible and unchangeable.
-Marie Curie’s choice of her thesis topic followed the discovery of two new phenomena in 1895-6: Wilhelm Roentgen’s discovery of X rays, a previously unknown ray that was able to travel through solid substances, and Henri Becquerel’s accidental discovery that, even without exposure to light, a uranium sample could fog a photographic plate.
+Marie Curie’s choice of her thesis topic followed the discovery of two new phenomena in 1895-6: Wilhelm Roentgen’s discovery of X-rays, a previously unknown ray that was able to travel through solid substances, and Henri Becquerel’s accidental discovery that, even without exposure to light, a uranium sample could fog a photographic plate.
 While many scientists were intrigued enough by the first discovery to explore it further, few followed up on Becquerel’s work.
 Curie saw an opportunity to explore an ignored phenomenon, and she began research as soon as she found a storeroom at Pierre’s institution where she could do so—though visiting scientists would later marvel at her ability to make important discoveries in such a poor excuse for a lab.
-Testing different compounds of uranium, she determined that compounds with a higher proportion of uranium emitted the most intense radiation, and it soon dawned on her that the emission of rays by uranium compounds is an atomic property, unrelated to the compounds’ chemical and physical properties.
+Testing different compounds of uranium, she determined that compounds with a higher proportion of uranium emitted the most intense radiation, and it soon dawned on her that the emission of rays by uranium compounds is an atomic property unrelated to the compounds’ chemical and physical properties.

 She later attributed the lengthy time invested in establishing the identity of radium as a new element to the drawbacks of the damp storeroom in which they worked.
 She did not succeed in isolating polonium, though it wasn’t until Ernest Rutherford and Frederick Soddy, working in Canada, explained the process of radioactivity that she understood why: the half-life of polonium is only 138 days, and it decayed too rapidly for her to isolate.

 Becquerel’s discovery on its own would certainly not have merited a Nobel Prize only a few years later.
 The Curies needed his discovery in order to achieve what they did, but Becquerel needed their work for his discovery to be so highly honored.
-A few months after Roentgen’s discovery of X rays, Becquerel accidentally discovered that a uranium ore sample gave off emissions that fogged photographic plates even without their being exposed to light.
+A few months after Roentgen’s discovery of X-rays, Becquerel accidentally discovered that a uranium ore sample gave off emissions that fogged photographic plates even without their being exposed to light.
 He reported this discovery to the French Academy of Sciences in February 1896, but he did not follow up on it, and few scientists paid much attention to it.
 Among the reasons Marie Curie chose this serendipitous discovery as her thesis topic was precisely the fact that she would have no competitors in the field, with the added bonus that there was no lengthy bibliography of scientific articles that she would have to read in preparation.
-She could get her hands dirty in her lab right away, without months spent in a library.
+She could get her hands dirty in her lab right away without months spent in a library.

 Pierre’s contribution as a collaborator was significant.
 He and his brother had previously designed an electrometer that enabled Marie to make precise measurements of the very faint electric fields generated by uranium rays as they traveled through air.
-When his wife’s work suggested that pitchblende and chalcolite contained an as yet undiscovered element that was more radioactive than uranium, he put aside his own work on crystals to expedite the search for the new element.
-After their discovery of polonium and radium, the Curies decided on a division of labor: he concentrated on investigating the physical properties of radium, while she did chemical experiments with the intent of preparing pure compounds.
+When his wife’s work suggested that pitchblende and chalcolite contained an as-yet-undiscovered element that was more radioactive than uranium, he put aside his own work on crystals to expedite the search for the new element.
+After their discovery of polonium and radium, the Curies decided on a division of labor: he concentrated on investigating the physical properties of radium while she did chemical experiments with the intent of preparing pure compounds.

-The Curies chose the name polonium in honor of Marie’s native land.
-The name radium derives from the Latin word radius meaning ray.
+The Curies chose the name Polonium in honor of Marie’s native land.
+The name radium derives from the Latin word radius, meaning ray.
 (Scientists soon learned, however, that some of the mysterious “rays” emitted by radioactive substances were particles—alpha particles and beta particles.
 A third type of radiation—gamma rays—are true rays, more energetic than X rays, and capable of deeper penetration than alpha or beta particles.
-Like X rays, gamma rays are electromagnetic waves.)
+Like X-rays, gamma rays are electromagnetic waves.)

 The Royal Swedish Academy chose the wording of the Curies’ Nobel Prize for physics very carefully to allow for the possibility in the future of a second Nobel Prize for chemistry.
 The award conferred the attendant honor upon the recipients for “their discovery of the spontaneously radioactive elements.”
 It does not refer specifically to the Curies’ discovery of polonium and radium.
 The Nobel Prize for chemistry was, in fact, awarded to Marie Curie “in recognition of her services in the advancement of chemistry by the discovery of the elements radium and polonium, by the isolation of radium and the study of the nature and compounds of this remarkable element.”